Somerset

 The following experiences are planned to open:

-• Cumquat brandy distillery tour and tasting
+• Cumquat brandy and gin distillery tour and tasting

 • Cooking classes